-If you need to send cash quickly, Western Union, Money Gram, and WorldRemit should be your usual suspects.
+If you need to send cash quickly, Western Union and WorldRemit should be your usual suspects.
 The fees WorldRemit (review) charge a generally significantly lower compared with other cash pick-up services.

 Western Union and MoneyGram typically have their own pick up outlets and WorldRemit can fulfill same day transfers to the following Indian banks: